-This is a perfect dairy free, and egg free back to school meal for busy week days or lazy weekends.
+This is a perfect dairy-free and egg-free back-to-school meal for busy weekdays or lazy weekends.
 Serve on a bed of rice or quinoa!
 Make your favorite Panda Express copycat meal at home with this easy recipe.

 This is a family favorite meal.
-I wanted to make a homemade version of a childhood favorite meal but I needed to make it for a gluten free guest.
+I wanted to make a homemade version of a childhood favorite meal, but I needed to make it for a gluten-free guest.
 I tried using the cornmeal for the coating and loved the crispy texture that it had.
 It paired great with the Orange Sauce.

 Jump to:

-- Orange juice- Make sure to get pulp free.
-Soy sauce is not usually gluten free so make sure to get Gluten free soy sauce.
-Tamari Sauce is another word for gluten free soy sauce.
+- Orange juice- Make sure to get pulp-free.
+Soy sauce is not usually gluten-free, so make sure to get gluten-free soy sauce.
+Tamari Sauce is another word for gluten-free soy sauce.

 - White vinegar, or rice vinegar- Rice vinegar is the preferred vinegar because of the added taste, but white vinegar works just as well.